 Plumeria is one of my favorite tropical flowers.
 You can find plumeria trees blooming all over the Hawaiian islands.
 It’s a simple, yet elegant flower that emits the sweetest of aromas.
 I was ecstatic when I first learned that I can grow my very own plumeria tree from just a cutting.
 I made it a mission of mine to collect a variety of cuttings before heading back home from Maui.
 You can find plumeria cuttings pre-cut and packaged at Hawaii’s airports or nurseries.
 You can also trim them from a tree yourself.
 (Just make sure to get permission first).
+Follow these tips and you can grow your own plumeria tree in no time.

 If you are collecting the cutting yourself, be aware that it should be taken from the branch while the tree is still dormant.
 Winter or early spring is the best time to collect cuttings.
 You really only need to take about 12-18 inches off the end of the branch.
 Remove any leaves except for the ones on the tip.
 The cutting will now need to to cure or dry out for a couple of weeks.
 I usually keep it in a ziplock bag, slightly open, while it is drying out.
 This keeps the branch protected, yet well ventilated.
 You should wait until the cut end of the branch completely callouses over before planting.